Hialeah police arrest suspected serial purse snatcher

 Surveillance video of that incident showed the woman being dragged as she tried to fight for her purse.

 “This guy’s a crack monster,” said Hialeah Police Sgt.
 Carl Zogby.
-“He can’t keep himself out of trouble, this Harold Jorde.
-Forty-two-years-old, just got out of prison after 20 years, a few months ago, and now he’s in trouble again for violating his probation, so he ain’t coming out anytime soon.”
+“He can’t keep himself out of trouble, this Harold Jorde.”

+Jorde was released from prison in December, after serving nearly 20 years for an armed car-jacking.
+“That’s the only thing he knows how to do.
+What else could a guy like him do?
+Except just rob people, and he’s a coward because he targets women,” Zogby said.

-Jorde is being held without bond and faces several charges.
+Jorde is being held without bond and faces armed robbery, grand theft and aggravated battery charges.